-During 2022, the Group incurred non-core costs relating to transactions or non-recurring expenses.
+During 2023, the Group incurred non-core costs relating to transactions or non-recurring expenses.
 As discussed herein, understanding non-core costs, as distinct from continuing operating costs, helps the Board evaluate capital allocation choices made to accelerate operations organically and to scale through acquisition.
-In 2022, there were \$840,000 of non-core costs (2021: \$323,000).
+In 2023, there were \$1,069,00 of non-core costs (2022: \$840,000).
+The increase in non-core costs was entirely the result of the sharp rise in US interest rates stopping new construction and leading to write-offs.